Derivations and Projections on Jordan Triples. An introduction to nonassociative algebra, continuous cohomology, and quantum functional analysis: Quantum operator algebras

 Closely related to TRO's are the so called JC*-triples, norm closed subspaces of $B(H)$ which are closed under the triple product $(xy^{\ast}z + zy^{\ast}x)/2$.
 These generalize the class of TRO's and have the property, as shown by Harris in \cite{Harris74}, that isometries coincide with algebraic isomorphisms.
 It is not hard to see this implies that the algebraic isomorphisms in the class of TRO's are complete isometries, since for each TRO $A$, $M_{n}(A)$ is a JC*-triple (For the converse of this, see \cite[Proposition 2.1]{Hamana99}).
 As a consequence, if an operator space $X$ is completely isometric to a TRO, then the induced ternary product on $X$ is unique, {\it i.e.}, independent of the TRO.

-Building on the pioneering work of Arveson (\cite{Arveson69},\cite{Arveson72}) on noncommutative analogs of the Choquet and Shilov boundaries, Hamana (see \cite{Hamana99}) proved that every operator space $A$ has a unique enveloping TRO ${\mathcal T}(A)$ which is an invariant of complete isometry and has the property that for any TRO $B$ generated by a realization of $A$, there exists a homomorphism of $B$ onto ${\mathcal T}(A)$.
-The space ${\mathcal T}(A)$ is also called the {\it Hilbert C*-envelope} of $A$.
-The work in \cite{Blecher01} suggests that the Hilbert C*-envelope is an appropriate noncommutative generalization to operator spaces of the classical theory of Shilov boundary of function spaces.

-It is also true that a commutative TRO ($xy^*z=zy^*x$) is an associative JC*-triple and hence by \cite[Theorem 2]{FriRus83}, is isometric (actually completely isometric) to a complex $C_{hom}$-space, that is, the space of weak*-continuous functions on the set of extreme points of the unit ball of the dual of a Banach space which are homogeneous with respect to the natural action of the circle group, see \cite{FriRus83}.
-Hence, if one views operator spaces as noncommutative Banach spaces, and C*-algebras as noncommutative $C(\Omega)$'s, then TRO's and JC*-triples can be viewed as noncommutative $C_{hom}$-spaces.

-As noted above, injective operator spaces, {\it i.e.}, those which are the range of a {\it completely} contractive projection on some $B(H)$, are completely isometrically TRO's; the so called {\it mixed injective} operator spaces, those which are the range of a contrative projection on some $B(H)$, are isometrically JC*-triples.
-The operator space classification of mixed injectives was begun in \cite{NeaRus03TAMS} and is described in the preceding subsection.

 Relevant to this subsection is another property shared by all JC*-triples (and hence all TRO's).
 For any Banach space $X$, we denote by $X_0$ its open unit ball: $\{x\in X:\|x\|<1\}$.
 The open unit ball of every JC*-triple is a {\it bounded symmetric domain}.
 This is equivalent to saying that it has a transitive group of biholomorphic automorphisms.
 It was shown by Koecher in finite dimensions (see \cite{Loos77}) and Kaup \cite{Kaup83} in the general case that this is a defining property for the slightly larger class of JB*-triples.
 The only illustrative basic examples of JB*-triples which are not JC*-triples are the space $H_{3}({\mathcal O})$ of 3 x 3 hermitian matrices over the octonians and a certain subtriple of $H_{3}({\mathcal O})$.
 These are called {\it exceptional} triples, and they cannot be represented as a JC*-triple.
-This holomorphic characterization has been useful as it gives an elegant proof, due to Kaup \cite{Kaup84}, that the range of a contractive projection on a JB*-triple is isometric to another JB*-triple.
-The same statement holds for JC*-triples, as proven earlier by Friedman and Russo in \cite{FriRus85JFA}.
-Youngson proved in \cite{Youngson83} that the range of a completely contractive projection on a C*-algebra is completely isometric to a TRO.
-These results, as well as those of \cite{AraFri78} and \cite{EffSto79}, are rooted in the fundamental result of Choi-Effros \cite{ChoEff77} for completely positive projections on C*-algebras and the classical result (\cite{LinWul69},\cite[Theorem 5]{FriRus82}) that the range of a contractive projection on $C(\Omega)$ is isometric to a $C_\sigma$-space, hence a $C_{hom}$-space.
+This holomorphic characterization has been useful because, as noted earlier, it gives an elegant proof, due to Kaup \cite{Kaup84}, that the range of a contractive projection on a JB*-triple is isometric to another JB*-triple.
+T